cssnano/cssnano/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ### Summary

-This pull request aims to... (add your summary here)
+Please describe the changes in this pull request.

-### Motivation / Context
+### Motivation

-Please fill in any additional context.
-E.g. why should what you describe above be changed?
+Please explain why you think the changes are an improvement.

-### Are you introducing a breaking change?
+### Does this pull request introduce a breaking change?

 - [ ] Yes
 - [ ] No